Course Title: Visions & Voices: Multiethnic Literature & Art

 If any assignment is posted late, I will mark it down one notch of a grade for every 24 hour period that it is tardy.
 For example, if a project earns a B grade, but it is handed in within a 24-hour timeframe following its due date, it will receive a B-.
 48 hours, a C+, and so on.
 One exception for this rule is the final essay: no late papers will be expected for the final because of the quick turn-around time for submission of course grades.

 Because this class functions as a seminar, your participation is essential to its effectiveness.
-Participation—in its multiples forms: large group discussion, small group discussion, pair work, etc.—counts toward 15% of your grade.
-If you come unprepared or unwilling to participate, I reserve the right to mark you as absent for that class.
+Participation—in its multiples forms: large group discussion, small group discussion, pair work, etc.—counts toward 10% of your grade.
+If you come unprepared, without texts/reading materials, or unwilling to participate, I reserve the right to mark you as absent for that class.

 When you’re in class, please make a sincere effort to stay on task.
-Texting and inappropriate internet usage (i.e. Facebook, checking email, chatting, googling, online shopping, etc.) during class time may result in you being asked to leave class and take an absence.
+Texting and inappropriate internet usage during class time may result in you being asked to leave class and take an absence.

 A college course is a community.
 In this community, we will all share our individual ideas, interpretations, and feelings about the literature at hand.
 Such sharing can be daunting.
 With that in mind, I would like to stress that all members of a community should respect the work and human dignity of others.
 Expressions of disrespect degrade the community and damage us all, and they will not be tolerated.

-—Avoid use of racial slurs and outdated terms attached to histories of oppression
+—Avoid use of racial slurs and outdated terms attached to histories of oppression.
+This guideline is particularly important for non-black individuals.

 —Be attentive to inner red flags; check assumptions; reflect before speaking